 Having a great onboarding kit goes a long way in determining how fast you can be integrated into the operations.
 Hopefully, the right amount of time can be invested in making this the best version of itself.

 3. Additional Work Accessories

-Providing the employee with the right amount of accessories to start their career with the company is crucial.
+It is crucial to provide the employee with the right amount of accessories to start their career with the company.

-As with the increasing emphasis on health in the workplace nowadays, providing the employees with ergonomically-friendly accessories while they are working can go a long way in showing how invested the company is in each of their employees, even the new joiners.
+As with the increasing emphasis on health in the workplace nowadays, providing the employees with ergonomically-friendly accessories while working can show how invested the company is in each of their employees, even the new joiners.

-I have experienced being provided with multiple items to help me in my work that are ergonomically friendly.
+I have experienced being provided with multiple items to help me in my ergonomically friendly work.
 A mousepad with wrist rest, a separate keyboard from my laptop that is elevated to the proper levels, and even a monitor that will put less strain on my eyes.

 4. GTKY with the Team